Vipxpert/tested-audio-props-tweaks/README.md

 \# Offload means passing audio processing to DSP instead of CPU, potentially saving power though may not be noticeable.
 Require testing

+\# In my case, disabling offloading gives me slightly purer sound and less of the vague and foggy sound.
+EQ works on all apps without crashing any apps.

 \# Offload true, sf hw 1=> EQ works on all apps, some weird old games would crash

 \# Offload true, sf hw 0 => EQ only works with music player.
 Stable